santhosh-7777/Foodie/README.md

-# 🍽️ Foodie – Full-Stack Restaurant App
+# 🍽️ Foodie – Full-Stack Restaurant Appp

 A full-stack web application for browsing, listing, and managing a variety of food items.
 Built using React (Frontend), Express.js (Backend), and MongoDB.